ddiLab/SageEdu/projects/AC_Detector/setup.md

 1. Make sure the system is up-to-date
 2. Install every python package from the base environment to the project 1 environment that will be created
  1. copy those packages with `pip freeze > reqs.txt`
- 2. create the project 1 virtual environment with `virtualenv project1`
+ 2. create the project 1 virtual environment with `virtualenv AC_Detector_env`
  3. activate it and upgrade pip with `source project1/bin/activate` and `python3 -m pip install --upgrade pip`
  4. install the stored required python packages with `pip install -r reqs.txt`
  5. delete that file because it is no longer needed with `rm reqs.txt`
+ 6. These steps will create a virtual environment folder in the directory that includes the base environment folder, pywaggle, and pyAudioAnalaysis

 ## install pyAudioAnalysis
 1. Deactivate the virtual environment